-Introduction to the HIPAA Security, Privacy, and Breach Notification
+HIPAA Compliance Checklist: Security, Privacy, and Breach Notification Rules

 HIPAA sets a national standard for the protection of consumers’ PHI and ePHI by mandating risk management best practices and physical, administrative, and technical safeguards.
 HIPAA was established to provide greater transparency for individuals whose information may be at risk, and the OCR enforces compliance with the HIPAA Security, Privacy, and Breach Notification Rules.